Vigneshwaran2605/Presidio_Task/README.md

 # Flight Ticket Booking(AEROBOOK)

 This project is developed by using Django as backend and HTML as frontend.
-Django files are stored inProject1/backend/users/ and HTML files are stored in the Project1/backend/users/templates.
-My output is recorded and uploaded in https://drive.google.com/drive/folders/1g9-OZ3gTnSb47DMAu9hp4d7uuZndRwqs?usp=sharing
+Django files are stored in backend/users/ and HTML files are stored in the backend/users/templates.
+My output is recorded and uploaded in https://drive.google.com/drive/folders/1bgGXO0WhqrNsTdHHkuB46pixG0xhVLQE?usp=sharing

 # To run this project in local server, follow the given steps:-

-1. Download the project by using command "git clone https://github.com/Vigneshwaran2605/DevRev_Project.git".
+1. Download the project by using command "git clone https://github.com/Vigneshwaran2605/Presidio_Task.git".
 2. Install Django by using the command "pip install django".
 3. Run the Django server with 'python manage.py runserver' command from the Project1\backend folder.
 4. The project runs on http://127.0.0.1:8000/ in your browser.

 # Problem Statement:-

-## Flight Ticket Booking
+# Console-Based Flight Ticket Booking Application

-1. Type of Users :
-a.
-User
-b.
-Admin
+Optional: Database: MySQL or any other of your choice Types of Users: User and Admin

-2. User Use Cases :
+1. User Use Cases:
-● Login
-● Sign up
+● Login: Users should be able to log in, and the application should check credentials with the database or local storage (list or array).
+● Signup: Implement a signup feature to add new users to the database or an array.
-● Searching for flights based on date and time
-● Booking tickets on a flight based on availability (assuming the default seat count is 60)
+● Search Flight: Users should be able to search for flights using Flight name/ Date/ Flight Number ● Book Tickets: Allow users to book tickets based on availability, assuming the default seat count is 60 for all flights.
-● My Booking -&gt; to list out all the bookings made by that user ● Logout

-3. Admin Use Cases:
+2.Admin Use Cases:
-● Login (Seperate login for Admin)
-● Add Flights
-● Remove flights
-● View all the booking based on flight number and time
+● Login: Admins should be able to log in.
+● Add Flights: Admins should have the ability to add new flights to the system.
+● View Bookings: Admins should be able to view bookings with the option to filter based on: Flight ID/Flight Name/ Date

 # Features of the Flight Ticket Booking(AEROBOOK):-